orbitalindex/awesome-space/README.md

 * [Orb Viewer](https://parsecsreach.com/orbviewer) - Visualization of all the asteroids in the MPC database.
 * [Orbit Simulator](http://www.orbitsimulator.com/gravity/articles/what.html) - A powerful numerical integration tool.
 "By performing n-body simulations, you can study the orbits of planets, moons, asteroids, or any object in the universe."
 * [Stellarium](http://stellarium.org/) - Open source planetarium for your computer

+## Community

+### Learning Materials

+* [RDFvocab](https://github.com/chronos-pramantha/RDFvocab) - A collection of linked data ontologies (semantically linked representations) that describe astronomical and space engineering concepts.
+Can be used to link popular data sets like [DBPedia](https://wiki.dbpedia.org).
+* [Resources and references on the topic of space exploration](https://space.meta.stackexchange.com/questions/249/resources-and-references-on-the-topic-of-space-exploration) - StackExchange list of books, manuals, courses, and more.

 ## Data